jpgomezt/Roya_DecisionTree/README.md

 # Roya_DecisionTree
-An implementation of a decision algorithm to predict if a coffe crop has rust
+An implementation of a decision algorithm to predict if a coffee crop has rust